aaronalbinson/fresh/src/pages/fresh-talent.md

       it’s only right we give an opportunity to the freshest talent in our industry.
 Each year, the egg will act as a blank canvas for a graduate to provide a unique creative approach.
-This year, recent Illustration graduate Rebecca Paige has been commissioned to create the winning eggs.
+This year, recent Illustration graduate Rebecca Paige has been commissioned to create the Fresh Awards 2019 winning eggs.

-      Rebecca Paige is a London born, Cumbrian based Illustrator and printmaker and graduated from The University of Cumbria in 2018 with an Honours degree in Illustration.
+      Rebecca Paige is a London born, Cumbrian based Illustrator and printmaker who graduated from The University of Cumbria in 2018 with an Honours degree in Illustration.
 Her work explores the primitive yet equally intricate lives of ancient civilisations.